dragonfly-msg/dragonfly/README.md

 #### Windows

-We recommended that you use the provided installer (link) which contains prebuilt binaries and will also set environment variables automatically.
+We recommend that you use the installer provided in the [binaries repo](https://github.com/dragonfly-msg/binaries/blob/master/dragonfly_windows_setup.exe?raw=true) which contains ready-to-use executables and will also set the necessary environment variables automatically.

 If you'd like to compile from source, clone the repository and follow these instructions: